Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 # BountyHunter

+- Introduction
+- Summary
 - Walkthrough
 - Mitigrations
 - References

+## Indroduction

+The Bountyhunter host gives a good look at the issue that can arise from the XML processing and the exploitation of custom scripts along with potently unnecessary privileges.

+## Summary

+The target host was found to have three major issues.
+First the bur sumbitting process contained a vulnerability

 ## BountyHunter

-The tester started with an nmap scan to identify the open ports:
+The tester started with an nmap scan to identify the host services:

 ```
 └──╼ $nmap -p 22,80 -A 10.10.11.100 -oA BountyHunter_service